-A first course in programming for the Computer Science student.
+A first course in object-oriented programming for the Computer Science student.
 Emphasis will be on program specification, analysis, problem solving and implementation using an object-oriented language such as JAVA.
-Topics include definitions of classes and objects, algorithm development and methods, primitive and reference data types, arrays, strings, and operators.
+Topics include definitions of classes and objects, algorithm development and methods, primitive and reference data types, arrays, and strings.
+More advanced topics such as exceptions and use of inheritance will be explored as well.
 Successful completion of this course with a C or better is required for further progress in Computer degree programs.
 Several major programming projects will be assigned to be completed outside of class and lab.
-Completion of this course with a C or better is required before taking any other CSC courses.

 An introduction to basic data structures, and a continuation of CSC 101 for Computer Science majors.
 Topics include sequential lists, linked lists, stacks, queues, recursion, binary trees, searching and sorting.
 Other topics include algorithm analysis and design, inheritance, polymorphism.
 An object oriented language such as Java will be used to implement algorithm and further develop general programming skills.
 Students will be required to complete several programming projects outside of class.